 How much do you know about the history of the home garage?
-Garage history doesn’t stretch back that all far – barely 100 years, in fact.
+Garage history doesn’t stretch back all that far – barely 100 years, in fact.
 Let’s look at where this vital home space began and how garages have evolved over the past century.

 “Garage” – derived from the French word “garer” (meaning to protect, shelter, or store)